ubirch/ubirch-goclient-chirpstack-connector/README.md

 b'irjr79EU//D3ex0SZI+r9G8chBiEPefk62u+DCzOLlE='
 >>>
 ```
-Now copy the output from the last line (e.g: `irjr79EU//D3ex0SZI+r9G8chBiEPefk62u+DCzOLlE=`) and paste it to the verification field.
+Now copy the output from the last line (e.g.: `irjr79EU//D3ex0SZI+r9G8chBiEPefk62u+DCzOLlE=`) and paste it to the verification field.
 If you do not have an account at ubirch, set one up, or use curl:
 ```
 curl -d 'juujpm23LNbltrKqRtRH+0V9pMnbZ2HABGUNgFrM/KY=' https://verify.demo.ubirch.com/api/upp/verify